bilalahmed14/bilalahmed14/README.md

-- 👋 Hi, I’m @bilalahmed
+- 👋 Hi, I’m Bilal Ahmed

-- 👀 I’m interested in computer science and algorithm...
-- 🌱 I’m currently working as DSP engineer at Affinity ...
-- 💞️ I’m looking to collaborate on ...
+I am an ML 🎧 Audio Researcher & Developer who works with different Audio and DSP algorithms and models.
+I also work as a 💻 Senior C++ Developer on WebRTC native Stack, and an accomplished 🤖 Machine Learning Engineer with depth knowledge of Machine/Deep Learning and Computer Vision algorithms.

 - 📫 How to reach me bilalahmed3840@gmail.com...

 <!---
 bilalahmed14/bilalahmed14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->